DerbyOwnersClub/2in1VideoCard/readme.md

 source gstenv/bin/activate

-- Look for a prompt to the left with
+- Look for a prompt to the left, labled
 (gstenv)

-Upgrade pip and pure-Python deps:
+**Upgrade pip and pure-Python deps:**

 pip install --upgrade pip wheel setuptools